Thursday, October 17, 2024

 Gwendolyn Brooks' short volume of poetry Family Pictures came out in 1970.
 Two years earlier she had been appointed Poet Laureate of Illinois, a title she held until her death in 2000.
 She was also the Poet Laureate of the U.S. for the 1985-6 term.
 She was a lifelong resident of Chicago.
 Gwendolyn Brooks has always been a favorite of mine.

 I'm not sure exactly which song of Paul Robeson's she's thinking of--by 1970 Paul Robeson's health was poor and he wasn't performing anymore.
-The poem suggests he's having moved on from Ol' Man River, and it's true that Paul Robeson became much more political.
+The poem suggests he's moved on from Ol' Man River, and it's true that Paul Robeson became much more political.
 (Not always in admirable ways.)
 So here's Paul Robeson singing "I Dreamed I Saw Joe Hill," the union organizing song:

-No comments:
+7 comments: